mlegait/talk-2025-immer-slides/slides.md

 <img src="/images/datadog.png" style="width: 200px;" >

 <!--
-FR: Je m'appelle Michèle Legait, je suis Développeuse Senior Frontend chez Datadog et j'aimerais vous raconter une histoire.
+FR: J'aimerais vous raconter une histoire.

-EN: My name is Michèle Legait, I'm a Senior Frontend Developer at Datadog and I would like to tell you a story.
+EN: I would like to tell you a story.
 -->

 ---